 Each chapter’s examination, evaluation, and intervention recommendations are accompanied by specific treatment objectives and therapeutic activities, plus a companion website with 17 videos, which contains 90 minutes of content to illustrate concepts.
 Recent research and clinical recommendations, as well as related references, are also provided in each chapter.

-This Fourth Edition utilizes the American Physical Therapy Association’s Guide to Physical Therapist Practice 3.0 and the World Health Organization’s International Classification of Functioning, Disability, and Health--Children and Youth as its framework.
+This Fourth Edition utilizes the American Physical Therapy Association’s Guide to Physical Therapist Practice 3.0 and the World Health Organization’s International Classification of Functioning, Disability and Health—Children and Youth as its framework.
 The focus of the chapters is on children’s participation and empowerment, rather than body function and structure.

 Examples of new and updated topics in the Fourth Edition:

-Practice in the NICU
+Practice in the neonatal intensive care unit

 - Early mobility strategies